MatthewL246/discord-auto-kick-bot/README.md

-# discord-auto-kick-bot
+# Discord auto-kick bot

-This is a Discord bot that automatically kicks all new users
+This is a Discord bot that automatically kicks all new users.